-- 1. Class participation 20%.
+- Class participation 20%.
 This includes attendance at all four Austin sessions and all the Washington week sessions, as well as engagement in class discussions and activities.
-Attendance is required at all of the sessions, but is not sufficient to earn a good participation grade as it is only worth a score of 5 out of 10 for a given day.
-Because there are so few class meetings for this class, missing a session will have a significant adverse effect on your attendance grade. - 2.
-Class preparation 15%.
+Attendance is required at all of the sessions, but is not sufficient to earn an "A" participation.
+You should also be engaged in discussions and small group problems.
+Because there are so few class meetings for this class, missing a session will have a significant adverse effect on your attendance grade. - Class preparation 15%.
 Before each of the four Austin classes, the professor will circulate a list of questions about the readings.
 Each Austin class will begin with a short quiz consisting of a subset of those questions.
 The quizzes are designed merely to test whether students have done the readings.
 If students have done the reading, they should easily be able to answer all of the questions correctly.
-The lowest of the four quiz grades will be dropped. - 3.
-Group projects 30%.
+The lowest of the four quiz grades will be dropped.

+- 3. Group projects 30%.
 In the first class meeting, students will form groups.
 Each group will focus on the political and policy issues facing a certain industry (telcom, energy, pharmaceuticals, etc.).
 During and after the remaining three Austin classes, the groups will devise a short (2 page or less) strategy memo for their industry.
 During the final class session in Austin, students will do a short presentation on their group work. - 4.
 Final exam -35%.
 At the conclusion of the final day of classes in Washington, there will be a final exam based on the material covered in the Washington sessions.

-Note on timing of grades for transcripts Although this class is listed as a Spring Semester class, it runs into the summer.
+Note on timing of grades for transcripts

+Although this class is listed as a Spring Semester class, it runs into the summer.
 This means that final grades cannot be assigned during the Spring Semester.
 Hence, a placeholder grade or 'Incomplete' grade will be assigned.
 Every effort will be made to update official transcript grades in a timely manner; however, this may take until after the Fall 2016 Semester begins for the University to process.
-Electronic communication: